-Some of these details may determine if the tests you took were valid or whether officers followed proper procedure throughout your arrest; both of which can impact whether your charges may even hold up.
-Other details can impact the charges and consequences you face, potentially helping you to get them significantly reduced.
+Some of these details may determine if the tests you took were valid or whether officers followed proper procedure throughout your arrest, which can impact whether your charges may even hold up.
+Other details can impact the charges and consequences you face, potentially helping you significantly reduce them.

-Jacob E. Martinez looks at these types of things in every single case he takes on, because he understands how much of a difference even seemingly small details can make.
+Jacob E. Martinez looks at these things in every case he takes on because he understands how much of a difference even seemingly minor details can make.

 He’s an excellent trial attorney.
-Most criminal cases never go to trial, and that’s a good thing.
+Most criminal cases never go to trial, which is good.
 Trials take longer.
 They are more expensive.
 They tend to be more stressful.
 There are more factors involved that can influence the outcome of your case.

 That is why Mr. Martinez does everything in his power to get clients’ charges dropped or dismissed without ever going to trial.
 Or, barring that, work out a favorable plea deal with prosecutors to reduce charges and the associated consequences.

-Sometimes, though, going to trial gives you the best chance at achieving the outcome you want.
-In situations like that, you will be glad to have Jacob E. Martinez by your side.
+Sometimes, though, going to trial gives you the best chance of achieving your desired outcome.
+You will be glad to have Jacob E. Martinez by your side in such situations.
 An award-winning trial lawyer with years of experience, he is well-versed in courtroom procedures, he understands what tactics tend to work best, and he knows how prosecutors think.
-This allows him to cast doubt on any arguments they make, while carefully choosing the best possible defense tactics to employ during each phase of the trial.
+This allows him to cast doubt on any arguments they make while carefully choosing the best possible defense tactics during each trial phase.